IceFireDB/IceFireDB/README.md

 8. Support kv metadata layer and mixed storage structure of hot and cold. （web2 area support）
 9. More advanced cache implementation, faster LSM persistent storage（Source of ideas: https://dl.acm.org/doi/10.1145/3448016.3452819 ）（Support the performance improvement of blockchain full-node）

-# Project direction

-IceFireDB originated from the distributed NoSQL database in the web2 scenario.
-We will continue to support the web2 distributed NoSQL database, while investing more energy in the direction of web3 and web2 decentralized databases.
-We are very grateful to our community partners for their continued interest, the community has been our driving force.

 # Architecture

 <p align="center">